 - Here are detailed instructions from Kaltura on using the editor: https://knowledge.kaltura.com/editing-captions-reach-v2#reach+v2

 - Choose Edit from the actions menu to edit properties.

 - Click the last icon next to the captions file with the tool tip Show in player.

 - When you are in the online editor, we recommend that you not make changes to the time codes unless it is critical and you know what you are doing.

 - You should be in the habit of saving your work often.

 - You should also frequently test the video to make sure your time codes are in sync.

 - When you edit a caption for the first time (or two), we suggest that you practice on a private video and not one other viewers may see.
 This takes some of the pressure off you as you learn the system.

 - If you mess up the edit of the captions (you remove too much, you alter the times), don't panic.
-You can always go back an request ASR captioning again and a new file will be available for editing.
+You can always go back and save a copy of your video (Actions menu > Launch Editor) and the new entry will have a new set of ASR captions, available for editing.
 On a long media file you may lose some work, but you can always start over by requesting a new caption file.